ecodeclub/eorm/README.md

-# eql
+# EQL
-A easy-use SQL builder.
+An easy-use SQL builder.